The Same-Day Funding Cutoff Nobody Tells You About

 Not all bank accounts are equal to funders

-The underlying issue is not statement quality — it is ACH debit recourse.
+The underlying issue is ACH debit recourse.
 MCA funders file UCC-1 liens and need reliable ACH debit capability.
-Neobanks that do not cooperate with levy and freeze requests create a recovery risk that most funders will not accept.
-If your primary account is a neobank, ask your broker or the funder directly before you submit.
-Finding this out after submission costs a day.
+Neobanks that do not cooperate with levy and freeze requests create a recovery risk, and historically most funders have simply declined neobank-based files rather than carry it.

 Have These Documents Ready Before You Apply